"If you want to conquer the anxiety of life,

 What is involved in an MBSR course?

 This course is based on the core Mindfulness-Based Stress Reduction practices as developed by Jon Kabat-Zinn.
-It is taught in groups of up to 12 people in a friendly and supportive environment.
-The initial online MBSR courses will have groups of approximately 9 people.
+It is taught in groups of up to 10 people in a friendly and supportive environment.

 The course includes eight, weekly classes (2 hours long), an orientation session, a 5-hour online retreat day, course materials and supporting calls/emails between the sessions, should you wish to discuss elements of the course.
 The course is aimed at beginners, but MBSR graduates are welcome to attend on a drop-in basis.